GaelKBertrand/SMP-predictor-Google-stock/README.md

-# Stock Market Predictor (SMP): Predicting a closing price of a stock across a given period of time using deep learning (LSTM)
+# Stock Market Predictor (SMP): Predicting a closing price of a stock across a given period of time using deep learning (LSTM) using Neptune.

 SMP demonstrates how to use time series data to be able to predict future stock prices.
 In this project, I predict the prices of Google using an RNN method known as LSTM.